Surfing Sri Lanka / Everything You Need to Know

 Types of Surf Breaks

-Sri Lanka has a variety of surf breaks to choose from and something for everyone.
-You will find sand bottom points, beach breaks, reef breaks and other interesting little set ups along the way.
+Sri Lanka has a variety of surf breaks to choose from, with a bit of something for everyone.
+You will find sand-bottom points, beach breaks, reef breaks, and other interesting setups along the way.

-For the most part, many of the breaks are fairly user-friendly, making Sri Lanka an excellent option for the beginner to intermediate surfer.
+For the most part, many of the breaks are fairly user-friendly, making Sri Lanka an excellent option for beginner to intermediate surfers.

-If you’re an advanced surfer seeking a bit more juice or some hollow barrels, you can find that too.
-However, don’t go expecting Indonesia type consistency, quality, and power.
+If you’re an advanced surfer seeking a bit more juice or some hollow barrels, you can find that, too (particularly on the southwestern coast).
+However, don’t expect Indonesia-style consistency, quality, or power.

 Level of Difficulty